Categories

 Rodeo Masbateño Festival

-Rodeo Masbateño Festival is a summertime festival in the province of Masbate, Philippines that celebrates its culture and cattle industry every second week of April.
-It is also referred to as Rodeo Festival or Rodeo Masbateño.
+Rodeo Masbateño Festival is a summertime festival in the province of Masbate, Philippines that celebrates culture and cattle industry every second week of April.
+It is also dubbed as Rodeo Festival or Rodeo Masbateño.

 History of Rodeo Masbateño Festival